Go to http://radviews.com/map/

 My Choice of Radiation Units

-* This page use to report Geiger counter ("GC") radiation measurements in terms of indicated "uR/hr" (microREMs per hour, which equals uSv/hr times 100).
+* The earliest versions of this page reported Geiger counter ("GC") radiation measurements in terms of indicated "uR/hr" (microREMs per hour, which equals uSv/hr times 100).
 The use of GC "REM" units (Roentgen equivalent man") is usually invalid, since it's supposed to be about a hypothetical person's received bodily dose from a single, defined, external, isotopic source.
 My Geiger counters' REM calibrations were only roughly correct for a cesium-137 source, and for other types of radiation --like external alpha radiation, which doesn't even penetrate the skin, it becomes meaningless.
 In short: a Geiger counter counts alpha, beta, weak and strong gamma as equal *clicks*.

 * The alternative of using "CPM" (counts/clicks per minute) is much more honest.
 Unfortunately, people are using many different GCs which report varying CPMs for the same kind and intensity of radiation.
 However: they've mostly been factory calibrated to yield similar uR/hr or uSv/hr values for cesium-137 --such that we can at least hope to be in the same ballpark with respect to "background" and other readings --which, like cesium-137 radiation, are largely gamma in nature.